simonedevit/reactylon/README.md

 # TODO
-1. With concurrently it is a mess, find a way to start process and understand who should depend from others
+1. With concurrently it is a mess, find a way to start process and understand who should depend from others (scripting)
-2. Remove logs from production build
+2. DONE - Remove logs from production build
 3. MeshBuilder: extrudeShape, extrudeShapeCustom, extrudePolygon
 4. Create JSON.stringify method for stringify meshes in Reactylon (exclude 'metadata' attribute)
 5. Add observable for inputText, checkbox, radioButton, slider (https://doc.babylonjs.com/features/featuresDeepDive/gui/gui)